The following services are available at the Student Counseling Center:

 Initial appointments must be made in person at the Student Counseling Center.
 Please make sure that you have your Comet Card upon arrival.
 Our services are confidential and not part of scholastic records.
 There is no charge for currently enrolled UT Dallas students.

-- Relationship concerns (romantic and friendships)
+- Relationship concerns (romantic, friendships, work and academic)

 - Family conflict